 FATE-NK100 is produced using the peripheral blood of a healthy donor in a feeder-free, seven-day manufacturing process during which NK cells are programmed ex vivo with our combination of pharmacological modulators.
 While patient-specific T cells are most commonly utilized in cancer immunotherapy, NK cells sourced from healthy donors have been safely administered to patients for over a decade without eliciting GvHD or triggering significant side effects, such as cytokine release syndrome.
-FATE-NK100 is currently being evaluated in three clinical trials.
+In the setting of refractory or relapsed acute myelogenous leukemia (AML), recently published clinical trial results reported that the adoptive transfer of donor-sourced NK cells was safe and exhibited potent anti-leukemia responses with approximately 30% of treated patients achieving complete responses.